 Throughout our writing sequence of learning, we follow many of Pie Corbett’s Talk for Writing principles because they are such a powerful way for children to internalise and imitate our language and if they can tell us a story, they can write a story.

 Genre-specific writing skills are then introduced and these are taught through shared and guided writing sessions.
-In Key Stage 1 we learn about grammar and sentence structure using 'Rainbow Grammar' techniques where the children are taught that different rainbow colours represent different parts of a sentence.
+In Key Stage 1 we learn about grammar and sentence structure.
 Teachers give immediate, supportive and structured feedback throughout the sequence of work so our children gain confidence and know what their next steps are in order to become better writers.